• Skip to content

 Church budgets should designate a percentage of income for a profit margin.

-For instance, if a church brings in $500,000 and budgets for a 5% profit margin, it will be saving $25,000 a year that can be reinvested into church facilities.
+For instance, if a church brings in $500,000 and budgets for a 5% profit margin, it will save $25,000 a year that can be reinvested into church facilities.

 Imagine what 10 or 20 years of growth could do with that safety net!